 - Always verify the Garmin 430 and HSI switch from GPS to VLOC.
-The Garmin 430 will flash a message as a reminder to select the correct approach frequency in the event the correct frequency has not been selected. - Missed approach should be executed any time the: - Visibility is below what is required by the IAP. - Runway is not in sight. - o Aircraft is not in a position to make a normal landing.
+The Garmin 430 will flash a message as a reminder to select the correct approach frequency in the event the correct frequency has not been selected. - Missed approach should be executed any time the:

-Course deviation indicator goes full scale deflection anytime during the final approach segment.

-Turn on the approach lighting system to high at airports with pilot controlled lighting.
-Lights will help identify the runway even during the day time.
+- o Visibility is below what is required by the IAP. - o Runway environment is not in sight at DH. - Aircraft is not in a position to make a normal landing. - Course deviation indicator goes full scale deflection anytime during the final approach segment. - Turn on the approach lighting system to high at airports with pilot controlled lighting.
+Lights will help identify the runway even during the day time

-4.4.14.2 ILS Full Procedure
+4.6.14.2 ILS Full Procedure

 Follow the step by step procedures for executing a full procedure ILS.
-Reference Section 4.4.10 for more information on descent procedures.
+Reference Section 4.6.10 for more information on descent procedures